- [System characteristics]

 Fig. 2: Concept of the Bernhard/Bernhardine radio-navigation system

 The "Bernhardine" Hellschreiber-printer in the aircraft prints two parallel tracks on a paper tape, see Figure 3:

 - The lower track prints the azimuth value of the single-beam signal, as the beam passage illuminates the aircraft during several seconds.
 This is a two-digit value for every ten degrees of azimuth (as is done to identify the magnetic heading of runways at aerodromes), and a tick mark for each degree.
 A station-identifier letter is also printed every 10 degrees ("M" in Figure 2, "R" in Figure 3).
-The azimuth (bearing from the beacon) was referenced to True North (QTE), rather than Magnetic North (QDM), cf. §10 in ref.
+The azimuth (bearing from the beacon) was referenced to True North (QTE), see §10 in ref.
 14 and ref.
-15. These days, aeronautical radio-navigation beacons are referenced to Magnetic North (exception: Canada's Northern Domestic Airspace, a polar region).
+15. These days, aeronautical radio-navigation beacons are referenced to Magnetic North (QDM; exception: Canada's Northern Domestic Airspace, a polar region).

 - The upper track prints the (clipped) signal strength of the received continuous signal of the twin-beam antenna.
 Hence, the printed pattern shows the two lobes of that twin-beam, with the sharp null in between.
 This accurate V-shaped null points at the exact azimuth value that is printed in the lower track.

 Fig. 3: Signal strength bar graph, azimuth data, and station identifier - printed with a 2-channel Hellschreiber